medesk/webpoints/README.md

-WebPoints is a web framework based on [ExpressJS](http://expressjs.com/) for [node](http://nodejs.org).
+WebPoints is a web framework build on top of [ExpressJS](http://expressjs.com/) for [node](http://nodejs.org).
 It is oriented on RESTful service development with JSON serialization.
 NOTE: It is not a template engine consolidation library.

 ```js
 var WebPoints = require('webpoints').Application, app = new WebPoints();